sxxxhjjj/666/README.md

                     _currentTargetPriority = priority

-                    if mobType == "GiantST" and extraData then if ValidateFarmTargetBeforeMove and not ValidateFarmTargetBeforeMove(mob, "giant target gate") then task.wait(0.18)
+                    if mobType == "GiantST" and extraData then if ValidateFarmTargetBeforeMove and not ValidateFarmTargetBeforeMove(mob, "巨型目标门") then task.wait(0.18)
                             continue
                         end
                         TeleportToMob(mob)
-                        if ValidateFarmTargetBeforeMove and not ValidateFarmTargetBeforeMove(mob, "giant post move gate") then task.wait(0.18)
+                        if ValidateFarmTargetBeforeMove and not ValidateFarmTargetBeforeMove(mob, "巨型移动后门") then task.wait(0.18)
                             continue
                         end